MayankVikash/mayankvikash.in/index.md

 I have just bought a new domain from GoDaddy. [mayankvikash.in](https://mayankvikash.in/).
 I am building this website with Jekyll and it uses the Cayman theme and is hosted on Github.
 Check out the repository: [mayankvikash.in Github Repository](https://github.com/MayankVikash/mayankvikash.in)

 I have some future post ideas for this website.
 Some of them are:
-- Simple Blog in HTML, CSS and Javascript
+- Simple Blog in HTML, CSS, and Javascript
 - 5 Physics questions in Java
 - How to be good at programming and learn fast